 Use up all of those hippy trippy tie-dyed Easter eggs in egg salad, potato salad, and of course deviled eggs.

 After peeling the eggs, let the eggs sit in the egg dye until you have the desired color.

 Cut the bottom off the eggs so they will stand up, and cut the top off to stuff the eggs.
 Remove egg yolks from eggs and put them in a bowl.

 Add 1 T mustard, 2 T sour cream, diced ham as desired, 2 teaspoons dill relish, parsley, salt, and pepper as desired.

 Mix everything together.

 After stuffing, sprinkle paprika on the tops and serve cold.

-Happy Easter to you and yours from Shabby Chic Boho.
+Happy Easter to you and yours from Terri and family at Shabby Chic Boho.